 FPS Control

-Frame rate is a trackable signal tied to display hardware.
-BotBrowser controls frame rate reporting through the
+Frame rate is a trackable signal tied to display hardware and media playback.
+BotBrowser controls display frame timing through

 Prerequisites